LeoVasanko/paskia/Caddy.md

 - `require`: Use `/auth/api/forward` for access control
 - Render a login page or a permission denied page if needed (without changing URL)

-Your backend may not use authentication at all, or it can make use of the user information passed via `Remote-*` headers by the authentication system, see [Headers.md](Headers.md) for details.
+Your backend may not use authentication at all, or it can make use of the user information passed via `Remote-*` headers by the authentication system, see [trusted headers](Headers.md) for details.

 We assume the normal unprotected **Caddyfile** for your site looks like this: